johnlane/random-toolbox/README.md

 seadate is a small script that will decode the manufacturing date code used on Seagate hard drives.

+jterm is a script to open a terminal window with a themed appearance and to optionally execute a command within, plus provide user with command to take a screenshot of it.

+jshot is a script to take a screenshot.
+It adds a "border" to the window by laying the window over a crop of the background image (wallpaper) that is slightly larger then the window being captured.

 snippets - the files in this directory contain useful command snippets for shells, databases and other applications.